-B. Language Proficiency
+B. Language Proficienc

 The evaluation team must determine the student's most proficient method of communication.
 The language proficiency information must indicate the student's skill in understanding and using both receptive and expressive domains, such as oral and written language, reading comprehension, and listening comprehension, when appropriate.
-Proficiency in both English and the other language(s) must be addressed for Limited English Proficient (LEP) students. (see guidelines in the Referral section 1 for ELL students and coordination with the LPAC to differentiate proficiency and disability)
+Proficiency in both English and the other language(s) must be addressed for Limited English Proficient (LEP) students. (see procedures in the Referral section 1 for ELL students and coordination with the LPAC to differentiate proficiency and disability)

-$\underline{TAC~\$89.1230.~Eligible~Students~with~Disabilities}.~(language~proficiency)$
+TAC §89.1230.
+Eligible Students with Disabilities. (language proficiency)